 Blowdown capture.
 Gas blowdowns are conducted at wellheads or elsewhere along the supply chain when equipment (e.g. vessels, compressors) must be depressurised.
 Blowdowns can be triggered by emergency signals or routine start up or shut down procedures.
 When this happens, operators open up the well to remove the liquids and gas.
-Emissions are mitigated when excess gas is recovered and used onsite or sent to the sales line, instead of being vented or flared.
+Emissions are mitigated when excess gas is recovered and used on site or sent to the sales line, instead of being vented or flared.

-Install flares.
+Improve flaring.
 While still a source of CO_2 and methane emissions, flaring is preferable to direct release of the methane gas to the atmosphere.
-Flares can be installed at oil and gas production sites where gas production exceeds onsite demand or nearby pipeline capacity, to combust methane emissions.
+Air-fuel controls can be installed at flares to improve combustion of methane emissions.
 Portable flares can expand a facility's flare capacity and provide an outlet for gas captured during well workovers or completions.